Other Oral and Maxillofacial Procedures

 Facial Cosmetic Surgery

-Dr. Gary Warburton and other members of the UMOMSA reconstructive faculty will evaluate each patient to assess their concerns and objectives to help meet their goals for facial rejuvenation
+Our reconstructive faculty members evaluate each patient to assess their concerns and objectives to help meet their goals for facial rejuvenation.

 Various procedures offered include: